 Apollo Agriculture, a commercial farming platform that helps small-scale farmers maximize their profits, announced today that it has raised a USD $40 million Series B led by Softbank Vision Fund 2.
 The round also includes participation from the Chan Zuckerberg Initiative, Yara Growth Ventures, Endeavor Catalyst, CDC, and existing investors including Anthemis Exponential Ventures, Flourish Ventures, Leaps by Bayer, SBI, Breyer Capital, and TO Ventures Food.

-Since 2019, Apollo Agriculture has emerged as Africa’s leading agricultural fintech, growing revenue 10x since its Series A. Africa accounts for more than 20% of global farmland, with agriculture in the region predicted to become a $1 trillion market over the next decade.
+Since 2019, Apollo Agriculture has emerged as Africa’s leading agricultural fintech, growing revenue 10x since its Series A. Apollo Agriculture’s commercial farming platform is at the critical intersection of economic opportunity and climate impact, helping small-scale farmers build resiliency to adapt to a changing climate.
+Africa accounts for more than 20% of global farmland, with agriculture in the region predicted to become a $1 trillion market over the next decade.
 Africa’s continued population growth (2x by 2050) and increased global food demand means the region’s strategic importance in global food production will only increase.

 Despite this potential, African farmers have long struggled to access credit and high-quality farming tools, leaving average farm yields per acre at only 10-20% of those in North America.
 Apollo Agriculture directly addresses these challenges and empowers farmers to increase their profitability 2-3x with access to financing, high-quality farm inputs, insurance and optimized advice.
 Apollo Agriculture leverages machine learning, remote sensing, and mobile payments to accurately underwrite farm credit risk and has built an automatically managed network of more than 5,000 agents and nearly 1,000 retailers that enables last-mile delivery of farm inputs and services to small-scale farmers.